HomeGuidesReferenceLearn

 React Native Directory is a searchable database of libraries built specifically for React Native.
 If the library that you are looking for is not provided by React Native or the Expo SDK then this is the best place to look first when trying to find a library for your app.

-After React Native Directory, the npm registry is the next best place.
+After the React Native Directory, the npm registry is the next best place.
 The npm registry is the definitive source for JavaScript libraries, but the libraries that it lists may not all be compatible with React Native.
 React Native is one of many JavaScript programming environments, including Node.js, web browsers, Electron, and more, and npm includes libraries that work for all of these environments.
-Other libraries may be compatible with React Native, but not compatible with the Expo Go app.
-How do you figure this out?
+Any library that is compatible with React Native is compatible with the Expo project when you create a development build.
+However, it may not be compatible with the Expo Go app.

 Determining third-party library compatibility

-Not listed on the directory? find the project on GitHub, an easy way to do this is with npx npm-home --github <package-name>.
-For example, to open the GitHub page for react-native-localize you would run:
+Not listed on the directory?
+You can find the project on GitHub.
+A simple way to do this is with npx npm-home --github <package-name>.
+For example, to open the GitHub page for react-native-localize, run:

 Terminal